wwwnic/JoinGameAfk/README.md

 # JoinGameAfk

-> A small Windows desktop helper for League Client phase watching, ready check auto-accept, and champion select automation.
+> A Windows desktop helper for league of legends, ready check auto-accept, and champion select automation.

 **License:** MIT
 **Status:** Freeware / Open source
 **Platform:** Windows
-**Framework:** .NET 9 + WPF

 > [!IMPORTANT]
-> This README is based on the current source code in this repository.
-Where project or legal details were not present in the codebase, placeholders were added so they can be completed later.
+> Users should review the code and build it if they want maximum confidence.
 ---

 ## What this app does